 of 5 October 1961, Abolishing the Requirement of Legalisation for

 ("the Convention"), provides a relatively simple method, for those

-seals of notaries to be authenticated in the country of origin and
+seals of notaries to be authenticated in the state of origin and

-any document to be used in another country which is also a party to the
+any document to be used in another State Party, authentication is

 a special certificate, provided by the Department of Foreign Affairs